Online Course Details

 This course will discuss the treatment of anxiety within an integrated theoretical framework, including psychodynamic and cognitive behavioral approaches.
 Attention will be given to the application of theory to practice with children, adolescents and adults through video, case examples and class discussion.
 Consideration will be given to culture in the treatment of anxiety.This course is directed toward those mental health clinicians with some experience who are interested in deepening their practice within an eclectic theoretical framework.
 Participants are invited but not required to bring cases from their own practice.

-Faculty: Dr. Joan Granucci Lesser is founder and clinician with The Pioneer Valley Professionals, a multidisciplinary community-based mental health practice in Holyoke.
-She has over 30 years experience treating anxiety in children, adolescents and adults.
-Dr. Lesser was previously on the resident adjunct faculty at Smith College School for Social Work.
-She is currently on the adjunct faculty at the University of Connecticut School of Social Work and the Massachusetts Institute of Psychoanalysis (MIP) - West.
-Dr. Lesser has presented her work nationally and internationally and is the author of several books, text chapters and articles.
+Faculty: Joan Granucci Lesser is founder and clinician with The Pioneer Valley Professionals, a multidisciplinary community-based mental health practice in Holyoke.
+She has more than 30 years experience treating anxiety in children, adolescents and adults.
+Lesser was previously on the resident adjunct faculty at Smith College School for Social Work.
+She is currently on the adjunct faculty at the University of Connecticut School of Social Work and the Massachusetts Institute of Psychoanalysis (MIP)–West.
+Lesser has presented her work nationally and internationally and is the author of several books, text chapters and articles.